PRIVACY POLICY

 19. Newsletter

-19.5 If the newsletter of the shipping service provider is subscribed to, the data in the respective input mask will be transmitted to the person responsible for processing.
+19.5 If the newsletter of the shipping service provider is subscribed to, the data in the respective input mask is transmitted to the person responsible for processing.
 Registration for our newsletter takes place in a so-called double opt-in procedure.
-This means that after registration you will receive an e-mail in which you will be asked to confirm your registration.
-This confirmation is necessary so that nobody can register with someone else's e-mail address.
-When registering for the newsletter, the IP address of the user and the date and time of registration are saved.
-This serves to prevent misuse of the services or the e-mail address of the person concerned.
+This means that after registration you will receive an email asking you to confirm your registration.
+This confirmation is necessary so that no one can register with someone else's email address.
+When registering for the newsletter, the user's IP address and the date and time of registration are saved.
+This serves to prevent misuse of the services or the email address of the person concerned.
 The data will not be passed on to third parties.
-There is an exception if there is a legal obligation to pass it on.
-The data will only be used to send the newsletter.
-The subscription to the newsletter can be canceled by the data subject at any time.
+An exception applies if there is a legal obligation to pass on the data.
+The data will be used exclusively for sending the newsletter.
+The subscription to the newsletter can be canceled by the person concerned at any time.
 Likewise, the consent to the storage of personal data can be revoked at any time.
-For this purpose, there is a corresponding link in every newsletter.
-The legal basis for processing the data after the user has registered for the newsletter is Article 6(1)(a) GDPR if the user has given their consent.
-The legal basis for sending the newsletter as a result of the sale of goods or services is Section 7 (3) UWG.
+For this purpose, a corresponding link can be found in every newsletter.
+The legal basis for processing data after the user has registered for the newsletter is Art.
+6 Para.
+1 lit. a) GDPR, provided the user has given their consent.
+The legal basis for sending the newsletter as a result of the sale of goods or services is Section 7 Para.
+3 UWG.

 19.6 Use of rapidmail